Federal Elections Comparison Table

 The ballot can include:

-• local officials (judges, school board members, etc.)
+• candidates running for local positions (judges, school board members, etc.)

 • referendums on laws or bills